Foundations in Disaster Recovery

 Combination of synchronous and asynchronous learning over five weeks.
 Most of the content will be self-paced online learning, with one real time online meeting, one real time webinar and a one day in-person workshop (optional).

-The one day in person workshop will be held on week 3 of the course.
+In 2026 the optional one day in-person workshop will be held on November 19.
 Attendance at this workshop is optional but is strongly encouraged for participants to get the most out of their learning experience.
+The workshop will be held in Melbourne at the Parkville campus and will run from 9am-5pm.

 Dates